brooklyn-data/dbtenv/README.md

 8. The max installable dbt version (preferring stable versions).

 You can:
-- Run `dbtenv version` to show which dbt version dbtenv determines dynamically based on the current environment.
+- Run `dbtenv version` to show which dbt version dbtenv determines automatically based on the current environment.
-- Run `dbtenv which` to show the full path to the executable of the dbt version dbtenv determines dynamically based on the current environment.
+- Run `dbtenv which` to show the full path to the executable of the dbt version dbtenv determines automatically based on the current environment.
 - Run `dbtenv version --global <version>` to set the dbt version globally in the `~/.dbt/version` file.
 The `<version>` can be either a dbt version (e.g. 1.0.0) or full pip specifier (e.g. dbt-snowflake==1.0.0). dbtenv will attempt to automatically detect the required adapter or version from the environment if not specified.
 - Run `dbtenv version --local <version>` to set the dbt version for the current directory in a `.dbt_version` file.
 The `<version>` can be either a dbt version (e.g. 1.0.0) or full pip specifier (e.g. dbt-snowflake==1.0.0). dbtenv will attempt to automatically detect the required adapter or version from the environment if not specified.

 ### Running dbt through dbtenv
-It's as simple as installing dbtenv, and carrying on as normal.

-The dbtenv package has two entrypoints:
-- `dbtenv`
-- `dbt`

-The `dbt` command acts as a direct shortcut to `dbtenv execute`, and means that dbtenv can used as a drop-in replacement to installing a dbt package directly.

-The `dbtenv` command is used to manage dbtenv's configuration.
+There are two ways of running dbt with dbtenv, the first is to use the `dbtenv execute` command, and the second is to install the `dbtenv-dbt-alias` package included in the `[dbt-alias]` extra, which created a `dbt` entrypoint which acts as a shortcut to `dbtenv execute`.

-Run `dbtenv execute -- <dbt arguments>` to execute the dbt version determined dynamically based on the current environment, or run `dbtenv execute --dbt <version> -- <dbt arguments>` to execute the specified dbt version.
+Run `dbtenv execute -- <dbt arguments>` to execute the dbt version determined automatically based on the current environment, or run `dbtenv execute --dbt <version> -- <dbt arguments>` to execute the specified dbt version.

 For example:
-- `dbtenv execute -- run` will execute `dbt run` using the version determined dynamically based on the current environment.
+- `dbtenv execute -- run` will execute `dbt run` using the version determined automatically based on the current environment.
 - `dbtenv execute --dbt 1.0.0 -- run` will execute `dbt run` using dbt 1.0.0, automatically detecting the required adapter from the default target in `profiles.yml`.
 - `dbtenv execute --dbt 1.0.0 -- run --target prod` will execute `dbt run` using dbt 1.0.0, using the required adapter for the 'prod' target in `profiles.yml`.
 - `dbtenv execute --dbt 1.0.0==dbt-bigquery -- run` will execute `dbt run` using dbt-bigquery==1.0.0.